AhmetZamanis/LoanRequestClassification/Report.md

         classes enough.
     -   In our case, the best tune has a cost of 10, which may indicate the classifier is not able to separate the classes too well.
--   gamma is a parameter for the decision boundary smoothness, applicable for the non-linear kernels.
+-   gamma is a parameter for the decision boundary smoothness/linearity, applicable for the non-linear kernels.
 It takes a default value of (1 / data dimension).
     -   Lower gamma will increase the reach of each observation when